 us as well as what we call the natural world (stars, planets, the weather etc.).
 Homer is interested mostly in their acting on humans.
-The Greeks distinguished three (main) powers which tell us what to do if they so choose.
+The Greeks distinguished a number of distinct 'specialized' powers which tell us what to do if they so choose.
 They also anthropomorphised those powers.
-These powers are beyond our control - we can only pray to them, put our faith in them, but they remain unpredictable.
+They are beyond our control - we can only pray to them, put our faith in them, but they remain unpredictable.
 But if they do speak to us, we had better obey.
 For the creation

 Plato develops this into his theories of the three parts of the human soul, and the three classes of people: the desiring class, i.e. the common people or 'money-earners', the aristocracy or guardians and the reasonable part, the ruler(s) or philosopher-kings.

-Zeus is supposed to be in charge.
+Zeus is supposed to be in charge, but is he?
 He boasts of being stronger than all the other gods together but appears to avoid putting it to the test.

 The solid red part is our Nomos, its border is Sophrosyne (moderation)

 Homer's gods have been explained (hopefully) on the previous page.
 Plato's view he gives in The Republic and other dialogues.
 A complete treatment of these would be too much (even supposing I could do it): read those works yourself.
 We will summarize them by starting at the end and working back to Plato's starting question in the Republic: what is Justice?

 Plato purifies and objectifies the three main goddesses with a view to building his kallipolis.

 Why did he not clean Zeus of his subjectivity?